Ben Affleck: 1981–1997: Child acting and Good Will Hunting

 Affleck acted professionally throughout his childhood but, in his own words, "not in the sense that I had a mom that wanted to take me to Hollywood or a family that wanted to make money from me ...
 I kind of chanced into something."
 He first appeared, at the age of seven, in an independent film, The Dark End of the Street (1981), directed by a family friend.
 His biggest success as a child actor was as the star of the PBS children's series The Voyage of the Mimi (1984) and The Second Voyage of the Mimi (1988), produced for sixth-grade science classes.
 Affleck worked "sporadically" on Mimi from the age of eight to fifteen in both Massachusetts and Mexico.
 As a teenager, he appeared in the ABC after school special Wanted: A Perfect Man (1986), the television film Hands of a Stranger (1987), and a 1989 Burger King commercial.

 After high school, Affleck moved briefly to New York in search of acting work.
 Later, while studying at Occidental College in Los Angeles, Affleck directed student films.
 As an actor, he had a series of "knock-around parts, one to the next".
 He played Patrick Duffy's son in the television film Daddy (1991), made an uncredited appearance as a basketball player in the Buffy the Vampire Slayer film (1992), and had a supporting role as a prep school student in School Ties (1992).
 He played a high school quarterback in the NBC television series Against the Grain (1993), and a steroid-abusing high school football player in Body to Die For: The Aaron Henry Story (1994).
 Affleck's most notable role during this period was as a high school bully in Richard Linklater's cult classic Dazed and Confused (1993).
-Linklater wanted a likeable actor for the villainous role, and, while Affleck was "big and imposing," he was "so smart and full of life ...
+Linklater wanted a likable actor for the villainous role, and, while Affleck was "big and imposing", he was "so smart and full of life ...
 I just liked him."
 Affleck later said Linklater was instrumental in demystifying the filmmaking process for him.